Skip to main content

 Off-Campus Partnerships: MC Wellness will join the Rockville Senior Center in hosting a wellness fair for active adults aged 60 and older.
 All employees and retirees are invited to participate in person or virtually.

-Every month on the first Friday, MC employees will receive free Mental Health First Aid Training.
+Every month on the first Friday, MC employees will receive free Mental Health First Aid training.

 Wellness Reimbursement